lc-brito/node-express-api/README.md

 > test

 All tests are in this directory, it follows the same folder structure as `src`, except it don't need all subfolders that are inside each module.

+## Production mode

+In order to run the app in production mode, is required some process manager (PM2)  start the application and keep it running.
+For that, there is an initialization file `ecosystem.config` where is defined the application name, entry point, exec mode, besides other configs.